Jund Filastin: Population

 At the time of the Muslim conquest, Filastin had been inhabited mainly by Aramaic-speaking Miaphysite Christian peasants.
 Samaria, in the northern part of the district, had a large Samaritan population.

+Arabization and Islamization

 Two separate gradual demographic processes—cultural Arabization and religious Islamization—were initiated after the Islamic conquest.
 It is believed that the settlements of Arabians, both before and after the Muslim conquest contributed at least partially to the pace of Arabization and Islamization.
 The principal Arabian tribes which inhabited Filastin and formed its army were the Lakhm, Judham, Kinana, Khath'am, Khuza'a, and Azd Sarat.
 However, the inhabitants of Palestine did not become predominantly Muslim and Arab in identity until several centuries after the conquest with full Arabization achieved by the 9th century, and mass-Islamization not until the Mamluk period.

+Jews

+At the time of the Muslim conquest, Jewish communities were present within the territory of Jund Filastin, concentrated particularly in coastal urban centres such as Caesarea, Gaza, and Ascalon, as well as in Jerusalem; the denser Jewish populations of the Galilee fell primarily within the neighbouring district of Jund al-Urdunn.
+Like Christians and Samaritans, Jews were accorded dhimmī status under the new Muslim administration, granting communal autonomy in religious and juridical affairs in exchange for the payment of the jizya poll tax and formal political subordination.
+The Muslim conquest lifted the Byzantine prohibition on Jewish residence in Jerusalem, which had been in force since the Bar Kokhba revolt of 132–136 CE.
+Documentary evidence from the Cairo Geniza, analysed extensively by S. D. Goitein and Moshe Gil, attests to Jewish commercial and communal activity in Ramla and other towns of the district throughout the Umayyad, Abbasid, and Fatimid periods, and the Palestinian Gaonate — the principal rabbinic academy of medieval Palestine — was seated in Jerusalem by the mid-tenth century.

+Samaritans

-Samaria was one of the first regions in Palestine to undergo a process of mass-conversions prior to the First Crusade.
+Samaria was one of the first regions in Jund Filastin to undergo a process of mass-conversions prior to the First Crusade.
 It was predominantly Samaritan and Christian during the Byzantine period, but during the early Islamic period, particularly under Abbasid and Tulunid rule, Samaria was gradually Islamized through the conversions of an indefinite yet large number of Samaritans as a result of religious persecution, high taxation, droughts, and warring, as well as migration by Arabian tribes.
-By the end of the 10th century, the rural Samaritan population had "disappeared," and the remaining Samaritans had concentrated in urban areas, with Nablus serving as a major center, but there was also a Samaritan diaspora, establishing communities in Caesarea and Askhelon, and even beyond Palestine in Levantine cities such as Aleppo, Damascus, and Sarepta.
-The Christian Melkite community, on the other hand, underwent a process of adoption of Arabic and Arabization, but was able to avoid Islamization and preserve its religious and cultural identity for a longer period of time until mass conversions to Islam in the Mamluk, as well as the Ottoman periods.
+By the end of the 10th century, the rural Samaritan population had "disappeared," and the remaining Samaritans had concentrated in urban areas, with Nablus serving as a major center, but there was also a Samaritan diaspora, establishing communities in Caesarea and Askhelon, and even beyond Jund Filastin in Levantine cities such as Aleppo, Damascus, and Sarepta.

+Melkites

+The Christian Melkite community underwent a process of adoption of Arabic and Arabization, but was able to avoid Islamization and preserve its religious and cultural identity for a longer period of time until mass conversions to Islam in the Mamluk, as well as the Ottoman periods.